UEFA Europa League: History

 The UEFA Cup was preceded by the Inter-Cities Fairs Cup, which was a European football competition played between 1955 and 1971.
 The competition grew from 11 teams during the first edition (1955–58) to 64 teams by the last edition which was played in 1970–71.
 It was replaced by the UEFA Cup, a new seasonal confederation competition with different regulations, format and disciplinary committee.
+In 2009, UEFA observed that while the Fairs Cup was "very successful ... the time came when the UEFA Executive Committee thought that such a major competition should be governed and organised by UEFA itself, which could ensure that standard rules were followed and could deal with refereeing and disciplinary matters".
+Since that time, the UEFA Cup "steadily became more prestigious".

-The UEFA Cup was first played in the 1971–72 season, and ended with an all-English final between Wolverhampton Wanderers and Tottenham Hotspur, with Spurs taking the first honours.
-The competition has since gained greater prestige and interest from the mass media than the Fairs Cup.
-The title was retained by another English club, Liverpool, in 1973, who defeated Borussia Mönchengladbach in the final.
+The UEFA Cup was first played in the 1971–72 season, ending with an all-English final between Wolverhampton Wanderers and Tottenham Hotspur, with Spurs lifting the cup.
+In 1973 another English club, Liverpool, defeated Borussia Mönchengladbach in the final.
 Gladbach won the competition in 1975 and 1979, and reached the final in 1980.
 Feyenoord won the cup in 1974 after defeating Tottenham Hotspur 4–2 on aggregate (2–2 in London, 2–0 in Rotterdam).
 Liverpool won the competition for the second time in 1976 after defeating Club Brugge in the final.

 During the 1980s, IFK Göteborg (1982 and 1987) and Real Madrid (1985 and 1986) won the competition twice each, with Anderlecht reaching two consecutive finals, winning in 1983 and losing to Tottenham Hotspur in 1984.
 1989 saw the commencement of the Italian clubs' domination, when Diego Maradona's Napoli defeated VfB Stuttgart.
 The 1990s started with two all-Italian finals, and in 1992, Torino lost the final to Ajax on the away goals rule.
 Juventus won the competition for a third time in 1993.
 Inter Milan kept the cup in Italy in 1994.